1kevgriff/kevgriffin.v4/blog/2020-12-09 SignalR ConnectionIds.md

 ## Do not track ConnectionIds

-I've got myself into an heated discussion with folks about this before, but I do not advise tracking ConnectionIds.
+I've got myself into an discussion with folks about this before, but I do not advise tracking ConnectionIds.
 More than once, I've seen this particular workflow:

-On connection: map connection ID, user name, roles, etc within the database or some caching system (Redis, for example).
+>On connection: map connection ID, user name, roles, etc within the database or some caching system (Redis, for example).

-On disconnection: removing the mapping from the data store.
+>On disconnection: removing the mapping from the data store.

 Use case: I need to send a notification to all connections for user "Kevin".